vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/_index.md

 sacrifice to the gods;

-tarpana for the ancestors; bali offerings for all beings; atithipüjā) midday meal
+tarpana for the ancestors; bali offerings for all beings; atithipūjā) midday meal

 study of epics, purāṇa,